neptune-ai/docs/docs/learn-about-neptune/ui.rst

 Working with the Neptune UI
 ===========================

-The Neptune is a browser-enabled app that lets you visualize and browse experiments.
+Neptune is a browser-enabled app that lets you visualize and browse experiments.

    .. image:: /_static/images/core-concepts/experiment_general_view.png